apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 keystore-type        JKS               The type of the Java keystore.
 This can be "JKS" or "PKCS12". exclude-protocols    SSLv3             Space-separated list of SSL/TLS protocols to exclude.
-SSLv3 will always be excluded in addition to the protocols specified. ipFilter             false             Set this to true to enable ipFiltering for netty ipFilter.rules       --                Define N netty ipFilter pattern rules with this config.
+SSLv3 will always be excluded in addition to the protocols specified. ipFilter             false             Set this to true to enable ipFiltering for netty ipFilterRules        --                Define N netty ipFilter pattern rules with this config.
 ==================   ================  ===================================================

 Example for agent named a1: